joagre/ratatoskr/README.md

 `map`: A mapping between a key of any type and a value of any type

-`object` : A unit of encapsulation for member variables and member functions
+`object` : A unit of encapsulation for member properties and member methods

 `buf` : A buffer to efficiently manipulate large amount of characters